Mrs Macquarie's Chair: Description

+Geography

 The peninsula sits between the Garden Island peninsula to the east and Bennelong Point (where the Sydney Opera House resides) to the west.
 The chair itself faces north-east towards Fort Denison and the Tasman Sea.
 The area around it on Mrs Macquarie's Point is a popular lookout position for the view to the north-west of the Sydney Opera House and Sydney Harbour Bridge.